donmcg/donmcg.github.io/_mini/maintenance_.md

   themes: [ ] # applies to chapter level
 ---

-Q: Why no British computers?
+Q: Why so few British computers?

-A: They wouldn't leak oil.
+A: They don't leak oil.